lynaghk/zmq-async/README.markdown

     (close! c-send)))
 ```

-Though note that you must provide a `:configurator` function to bind/connect the newly instantiated socket; take a look at the [jzmq javadocs](http://zeromq.github.io/jzmq/javadocs/) for more info on configuring ZeroMQ sockets.
+Note that you must provide a `:configurator` function to setup the newly instantiated socket, including binding/connecting it to addresses.
+Take a look at the [jzmq javadocs](http://zeromq.github.io/jzmq/javadocs/) for more info on configuring ZeroMQ sockets.

-To close a socket, close its associated core.async send channel.
+Closing the core.async send channel associated with a socket closes the socket.

-If you already have ZeroMQ sockets in hand, you can pass them in directly:
+If you already have ZeroMQ sockets in hand, you can give them directly to this library:

 ```clojure
 (import '(org.zeromq ZMQ ZContext))